I want to get involved, how do I figure out which challenge to register with?

 What does sustainable or active transportation mean?

 Active transportation is any self-propelled, human-powered mode of transportation, such as walking or biking.
 Sustainable transportation takes a greener approach to meeting our travel needs, helping to keep our bodies and our environment healthier.
 Sustainable modes of transport include walking, cycling, public transit, carpooling, and telecommuting.
+At Shifting Gears, we strive to reduce the number of single-occupancy vehicles on our roads, which means electric vehicles don’t count as a sustainable mode of transportation alone for this challenge.

 What is telecommuting, does it count?

 Telecommuting refers to when you work from a remote location outside of your traditional office.
 The remote location may be your home, a coffee shop, a shared office space, or another location a bit closer to your residence (thereby reducing the length of your commute).
 Most often, telecommuting just means working from home.
+And yes, it counts!

 If I get dropped off to work or high school does that count as carpooling?